 The Hamburg-based railway company RDC Deutschland runs the RDC Euronight between Berlin and Stockholm.
 The train departs Berlin in the evening and arrives in Stockholm the next morning after approximately 15 hours.

-The train offers two sleeping car categories.
-In the 1st class sleeper, private compartments accommodate up to three people with wide, made-up beds, a private bathroom with shower and toilet, and breakfast served directly to the compartment.
-The 2nd class sleeper has two-person compartments with a washbasin and 230V socket in the compartment; the toilet is in the corridor.
-2nd class sleeper compartments can be booked privately or shared — in mixed or women-only configuration.
+Two sleeping car categories are available on board.
+The 1st class sleeper offers private compartments for up to three people with a private bathroom including shower and toilet; breakfast is included.
+The 2nd class sleeper has two-person compartments with a private washbasin and corridor toilets.
+These can be reserved privately or shared with other passengers in mixed or women-only compartments.

 Couchette compartments accommodate up to six people and can be booked privately or as individual berths.
 All berths come with a pillow, sheet, and blanket.
 Washrooms and toilets are available in the carriage.